An Ultimate Guide to Web Application Architecture

 What is Web Application Architecture?

-Web application architecture is a blueprint of simultaneous interactions between components, databases, middleware systems, user interfaces, and servers in an application.
+Web application architecture is a blueprint of simultaneous interactions between components, database instances, middleware systems, user interfaces, and servers in an application.
 It can also be described as the layout that logically defines the connection between the server and client-side for a better web experience.

 Web Application Architecture Diagram